Getting started with Microchip: PIC32MZ-DA

 ★Step 3: Install the Microchip tools: MPLAB-X IDE, Harmony and XC32 Compiler.

-★Step 4: Unpack the provided Embedded Wizard Build Environment for PIC32MZ-DAG-MEB-II to your local file system (e.g. C:\Microchip[.]).
+★Step 4: Unpack the provided Embedded Wizard Build Environment for PIC32MZ-DA-MEB-II to your local file system (e.g. C:\Microchip[.]).

-The Build Environment for PIC32MZ-DAG-MEB-II supports only the PIC32MZ-DAG-MEB-II hardware.
+The Build Environment for PIC32MZ-DA-MEB-II supports only the supports only the PIC32MZ-DA hardware configurations as described above.
 Other hardware and display combinations of the evaluation board are not tested.

 Exploring the Build Environment

-The provided Embedded Wizard build environment for PIC32MZ-DAG-MEB-II contains everything you need to create, compile, link and flash an Embedded Wizard UI application for the PIC32MZ-DAG-MEB-II target.
+The provided Embedded Wizard build environment for PIC32MZ-DA-MEB-II contains everything you need to create, compile, link and flash an Embedded Wizard UI application for the PIC32MZ-DA-MEB-II target.
 After unpacking, you will find the following subdirectories and files:

-•StartGccBuildEnvironment.bat - This script file is provided to start a windows command line to build your GUI applications for the target.
+•StartGccBuildEnvironment_DAG169.bat / StartGccBuildEnvironment_DAA288.bat - These script files are provided to start a windows command line to build your GUI applications suitable for the desired target.

 •\Application - This folder contains ready-to-use projects to compile and link an Embedded Wizard generated UI application.
 They are used for all provided examples and they can be used to build your own UI applications.